On the non-existence of elements of Kervaire invariant one: Introduction

-The paper concludes with two long appendices devoted to foundational aspects of equivariant stable homotopy theory.
+The paper concludes with two appendices devoted to foundations of equivariant stable homotopy theory.
 Two factors contribute to the length of this material.
-One is simply the wish to make this paper as self-contained as possible and to collect material central to the focus of our investigation in one place.
-But there is a mathematical reason as well.
-We have chosen to do equivariant stable homotopy theory in the category of equivariant orthogonal spectra~\cite{MR1922205} since it possesses the convenience of a symmetric monoidal smash product.
-This enables us to streamline our theory of the norm.
-But it comes at a cost.
-Basing the norm on the symmetric monoidal product forces us to work with commutative ring spectra (unital commutative monoids under the smash product) rather than $\einfty$-ring spectra.
-Unfortunately, the spectra underlying commutative rings are never cofibrant.
-This means that care must be taken to ensure that a construction like the norm realizes the correct homotopy type when applied to cofibrant commutative rings.
-One of the main technical results of Appendix~\ref{sec:homot-theory-equiv} (Proposition~\ref{thm:16}) shows that this is the case.
-Establishing this property of commutative rings involves details of the foundations of equivariant orthogonal spectra, and cannot be done at the level of user interface.
-Because of this, a relatively complete survey of equivariant orthogonal spectra is required.
+One is simply the wish to make this paper as self-contained as possible and to collect material central to our investigation in one place.
+The other reason is that our methods rely on multiplicative aspects of equivariant stable homotopy theory that do not appear in the existing literature.
+Establishing the basic properties of these structures involve details of the foundations and cannot be done at the level of user interface.
+Because of this, a relatively complete account of equivariant orthogonal spectra is required.